BlackPythonDevs/blackpythondevs.com/_posts/2023-11-13-black-python-devs-represent-in-dsf-elections.md

 ---
 author: Jay Miller
 date: 2023-11-13
-description: Discover how Black Python Devs are shaping the DSF Elections and making a lasting impact in the industry.
+description: Find out how the growing presence of Black Python Developers is shaping the future of diversity in the tech industry through the DSF Elections.
 lang: en
 layout: post
 title: Black Python Devs Represent in DSF Elections